bryanbritten/hl7-integration/README.md

 - `producer`: Generates a stream of dynamically generated `ADT_A01` and `ADT_A03` messages.
 - `consumer`: Receives and stores the raw messages.
 - `storage`: Uses `minio` and `minio-client` containers to act as a proxy for AWS S3 storage.
-- `validator`: Reads and parses raw messages, validates message structure, and performs data quality checks.
+- `qa`: Reads messages that have passed initial validation and performs additional data quality checks.
 - `fhir-converter`: A containerized version of Microsoft's [FHIR Converter](https://github.com/microsoft/FHIR-Converter).
 - `transformer`: Converts a validated message into the FHIR format using the `fhir-converter` service.
 - `monitor`: Monitors the pipeline and aggregates performance metrics.